 A good quality kayak is easy to both inflate and deflate.
 Most good quality kayaks will have airtight values, which means that once air goes in, it won’t come out – similar to what you see on an inflatable camping mattress.

-Generally, kayaks will come with their own hand pump, which may be fine for you, but if you plan to use your kayak regularly, you may want to invest in a good quality electric pump – this will make your inflation time fast.
+Generally, blow up kayaks for sale will come with their own hand pump, which may be fine for you, but if you plan to use your kayak regularly, you may want to invest in a good quality electric pump – this will make your inflation time fast.
 We just use the hand pump that came with our kayak and find it more than sufficient.

-The larger and wider the kayak, the more stable it will be – but this doesn’t necessarily equate to a lightweight, compact kayak.
-Plus, if you want to glide through the water quickly, then the narrower and longer, the better.
+The larger and wider the kayak, the more stable it will be – but this doesn’t necessarily mean a lightweight, compact kayak.
+Plus, if you want to glide through the water quickly, the narrower and longer, the better.

 When it comes to your kayak stability, consider your level of experience and what you plan on using it for.
-For those just starting, then stability is probably more important then gliding quickly through the water.
-Plus, for those just planning on using their kayak for light recreational purposes, a fast moving kayak is really not important.
+For those just starting out, then stability is probably more important than gliding quickly through the water.
+Plus, for those planning on using their kayak for light recreational purposes, a fast moving kayak is really not important.

 Performance / Tracking

 One important factor in tracking is whether or not the kayak comes with a skeg or a tracking fin.
 A top quality kayak will come with a detachable skeg made from a solid piece of plastic or inflatable.
-These attach to the bottom of the kayak and help the kayak from being impacted by crosswinds and cross currents.
+These attach to the kayak’s bottom and help the kayak from being impacted by crosswinds and cross currents.

 A kayak that is uncomfortable to sit in is no fun for anyone!
-As I said above, we were quite surprised to find that our inflatable kayak was way more comfortable than our hardshell kayak.
+But, as I said above, we were quite surprised to find that our inflatable kayak was way more comfortable than our hardshell kayak.

 Unfortunately, you won’t really know how comfortable your kayak is until you take it for a spin.
 However, a few things that I recommend looking for to increase the chances of your kayak being comfortable include:

 - Kayaks with seats – sometimes we’d forget to take our seats with our hardshell kayak, which was the worst!
 With our inflatable kayak, they are always in the bag, so we never forget.
-Look for seats that are adjustable and have heaps of padding, including a supportive backrest.
+Look for adjustable seats and have heaps of padding, including a supportive backrest.

-If you plan on going on lengthy trips in your kayak, then you’ll want some storage in your kayak.
-Most storage in kayaks come in the form of a cargo net on the front of the kayak.
+If you plan on going on long trips in your kayak, then you’ll want some storage in your kayak.
+Most kayak storage comes in the form of a cargo net on the front of the kayak.
 This enables you to pop in snorkelling gear, fishing gear or whatever it might be that you want to take with you.
 Also, look for various hook points so you can secure your gear to the kayak by way of carabiners.

 Portability / Weight

 As you know, the main reason we sold our hardshell kayak for an inflatable one was due to portability.
-An inflatable kayak is just so much easier to transport.
-However, there are a few factors that can make one inflatable kayak more portable than another.
+A pump up kayak is just so much easier to transport.
+However, a few factors can make one inflatable kayak more portable than another.

 Weight, of course is the number one factor.
 Better quality inflatable kayaks do tend to be heavier than cheaper kayaks.
-Don’t necessarily go for the lightest inflatable kayak you can find, but consider this when weighing up your options.
+So don’t necessarily go for the lightest inflatable kayak you can find, but consider this when weighing up your options.

 Also, consider how compact the kayak packs down too.
-Again more durable kayaks are likely to be bulkier than cheap ones, so keep this in mind when you’re comparing different options.
+Again a heavy duty inflatable kayak is likely to be bulkier than a cheap one, so keep this in mind when you’re comparing different options.

 Hopefully, after reading the above, you better understand what would make the ideal kayak for you.
 Keep reading our best inflatable kayak review below to see which one meets your needs.

-The Intex Challenger kayak is among one of the top ten inflatable kayaks currently on the Aussie market.
+The Intex Challenger kayak is among the top ten inflatable kayaks currently on the Aussie market.
 In fact, I’d go as far as saying it is the top rated inflatable kayak.
 This is the inflatable kayak BCF stocks, so it’s super easy to get your hands on and it’s the one we have and so far, we love it!
 Keep reading our Intex kayak review below.

 The Challenger Intex kayak comes as either a single or inflatable tandem kayak and is a mid priced kayak.
-So it’s not the most expensive kayak but certainly not an inexpensive inflatable kayak either.
-It’s made from a tough, durable vinyl that’s punctured and UV damage resistant.
-Plus, it features two separate air chambers so it will stay afloat even if one part has a puncture.
+So it’s not the most expensive kayak but certainly is not an inexpensive inflatable kayak either.
+It’s made from tough, durable vinyl that’s punctured and UV damage resistant.
+Plus, it features two separate air chambers, so it will stay afloat even if one part has a puncture.

 This is a really easy kayak to use.
 It has a low profile and the inflatable skeg makes for easy gliding across the water.
 So easy that this is perfect if you’re after the best family inflatable kayak or kids inflatable kayak.
 It also has comfortable adjustable inflatable seats, which are removable.

 If you’re after the best inflatable kayak for the money – perfect for taking on trips with the family, then the Intex Challenger is a great choice.
-It is the perfect all rounder kayak – lightweight, compact, well priced – just a great affordable inflatable kayak.
+It is the ideal all rounder kayak – lightweight, compact, well priced – perfect for those after the best affordable inflatable kayak.

-Just like the Intex Challenger – the Excursion PRO comes with the option of a one person inflatable kayak or double kayak.
-They are heavier than the Challenger – thanks to being made with more durable PVC, plus the single kayak also has a weight maximum of 120kg – which is 20kg more than the Challenger.
+Like the Intex Challenger – the Excursion PRO comes with the option of a one person inflatable kayak or double kayak.
+However, they are heavier than the Challenger – thanks to being made with more durable PVC, plus the single PVC inflatable kayak also has a weight maximum of 120kg – which is 20kg more than the Challenger.
 The tandem is the same at 180kg.

 This is an excellent kayak for those after the best fishing inflatable kayak with built in fishing rod holders and removable and adjustable mounting brackets for other fishing accessories.
 It also has adjustable footrests and removable, adjustable seats to ensure your comfort.